5 min read

 it's a calling, not a job

-"It is a calling, but is paid/treated like a job, unlike vicars.
+"It is a calling, but is paid/treated like a job, unlike senior pastors.
 We go far above the hours we're meant to work and are often paid very little, no house, no other support, etc.'

 Several leaders mentioned that they don’t think senior leaders realise that YCF ministry is not a stepping stone.